junxit/us-congress-bills-112/metadata.md

 - 2011-04-14 — Introduced in Senate
 - 2011-04-14 — Read twice and referred to the Committee on Environment and Public Works.
+- 2011-07-13 — Committee on Environment and Public Works.
+Ordered to be reported without amendment favorably.
+- 2011-07-22 — Committee on Environment and Public Works.
+Reported by Senator Boxer without amendment.
+Without written report.
+- 2011-07-22 — Committee on Environment and Public Works.
+Reported by Senator Boxer without amendment.
+Without written report.
+- 2011-07-22 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 111.